We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 How is HHC Made?

-The hydrogenation process involves adding a metal catalyst like palladium to catalyze the addition of a hydrogen molecule across the double bond in the cyclohexenyl ring of THC, which breaks the bond (see red circles below).
+It’s done by adding a metal catalyst like palladium to catalyze the addition of a hydrogen molecule across the double bond in the cyclohexenyl ring of THC, which breaks the bond (see illustration below).

 Hydrogenation requires a skilled chemist because there’s a real risk of explosion when handling hydrogen gas.
-Another important caveat is that the THC used to make HHC is usually made by converting pure CBD into THC — the same process used to make delta-8 THC.
+Chemist Roger Adams was reportedly the first to synthesize HHC in the 1940s.

 HHC Isomers

 For HHC, these isomers are called (6aR,9R,10aR)-HHC or (9R)-HHC for short and (6aR,9S,10aR)-HHC or (9S)-HHC.
-These isomers are not mirror images of each other and are therefore separable by standard chromatographic methods used by cannabis/hemp testing labs.

 (9R)-HHC is reported to be about 20 times stronger than the (9S) isomer, which means that HHC products containing higher amounts of the 9R isomer can be expected to have greater psychoactive effects.